SiobhanP1/art-shop-ecommerce-store/README.md

 * Github was used for storing, sharing the repository and version control.
 Github Boards were used to store and plan user story, sprint, milestone and other required information as part of the Agile method and approach to workflow.
 * LucidChart was used to create the Entity Relationship Diagram (ERD).
-MAY CHANGE THIS
 * Bootstrap classes and styles were used throughout the application with some modification.
 * ElephantSQL was used to store the database once deployed.
 * AWS was used to store static files after deployment.
-* Mockplus was used to create wireframes.
-MAY CHANGE THIS
 * Allauth was used for log-in, log-out, and sign-up authentication.
 * Stripe was used to handle secure checkout and payment by credit card.